nk-clara/nk-clara.github.io/diffraction.md

 Now assume we have a plane wave of light incident on the aperture.
 We can define an aperture function, A(x), that determines at which points along z = 0, light is actually be transmitted.
 For example, for a single slit, the aperture function is **insert function**.

 By Huygen's principle, every point along the wavefront at which A(x) =/ 0 acts as a point source of secondary spherical wavelets.
 Given that the electric field amplitude decays with 1/r, the electric field from each wavelet can be represented as **insert equation**.
-Therefore, the field at a screen position is simply the sum of contributions from the whole aperture, represented by the integral
+Therefore, the field at a screen position is simply the sum of contributions from the whole aperture, represented by the integral: **add integral**

-At a particular observation angle, the electric field at the screen is simply the sum of contributions from each point source.

-- Each of secondary wavelets has accumulated a different phase to reach the screen, and whether they interfere to produce a dark or bright fringe depends on the phase distribution across the aperture.
+Each wavelet travels a different path distance r to reach the screen, resulting in a difference in propagation phase.
+Whether these interfere to produce a dark or bright fringe depends on the overall phase distribution across the aperture for that particular observation direction.

-- In the far field, this phase variation is approximately linear with position along the aperture, with a scaling dependent on the observation angle to the screen / position along the screen.
+In the far field, this phase distribution is approximately linear with position along the aperture, with a scaling dependent on the observation direction (angle to the screen).

-- **add diagram of phasors along the aperture to visualise how the phase ramp is really just dictated by a spatial frequency**
+**add diagram of phasors along the aperture to visualise how the phase ramp is really just dictated by a spatial frequency**

-- Since phase along the aperture varies periodically, it can be expressed by the complex factor ...
+We see that the phase accumulated by point sources along the aperture varies periodically, it can be expressed by the complex factor ...

 - From this, the contribution from a point source at z = 0 can be expressed as A(x) * phase factor * decaying complex waveform, and the total contribution is the integral of this for all x **add integral**.